riseupnet/riseup_help/pages/security/pt.md

 @title = 'Segurança da Comunicação'
 @nav_title = 'Segurança'

-h1.
-Start here
+## Start here

 Pressed for time?
 Too busy resisting oppression or building a better world?
 Great!
 We suggest you start your security journey with these easy steps that everyone can take to make their digital life a lot less vulnerable.

-# [[Embrace message hygiene => message-hygiene]]: The vast majority of attacks arrive in your inbox.
+1. [[Embrace message hygiene => message-hygiene]]: The vast majority of attacks arrive in your inbox.
 Learn how to practice appropriate caution when using email and messaging applications.
-# [[Use a password manager => passwords]]: By using a password manager, you can eliminate a huge class of possible attacks.
+1. [[Use a password manager => passwords]]: By using a password manager, you can eliminate a huge class of possible attacks.
-# [[Enable device encryption => device-encryption]]: Device encryption is easy to turn on and built into your operating system.
+1. [[Enable device encryption => device-encryption]]: Device encryption is easy to turn on and built into your operating system.
-# [[Become a better browser => better-web-browsing]]: By changing your default web browser settings and installing a few extensions, you can dramatically improve the security (and pleasantness) of your web browsing experience.
+1. [[Become a better browser => better-web-browsing]]: By changing your default web browser settings and installing a few extensions, you can dramatically improve the security (and pleasantness) of your web browsing experience.
-# [[Run software safely => software-safety]]: Keeping your software up to date is a simple thing to do, but also very important for your security.
+1. [[Run software safely => software-safety]]: Keeping your software up to date is a simple thing to do, but also very important for your security.

-h1.
-Por que a segurança importa
+## Por que a segurança importa

-A importância crescente da informação e da comunicação trouxe consigo um outro fenômeno: o surgimento de uma *sociedade da vigilância*.
-Você pode pensar na vigilância como uma tentativa dos poderosos de [_manter sua dominação pelo controle da comunicação_].
+A importância crescente da informação e da comunicação trouxe consigo um outro fenômeno: o surgimento de uma **sociedade da vigilância**.
+Você pode pensar na vigilância como uma tentativa dos poderosos de _manter sua dominação pelo controle da comunicação_.

-Os *Estados* nacionais responderam às novas tecnologias de comunicação montando uma infraestrutura que pode ser facilmente utilizada para o controle social total.
+Os **Estados** nacionais responderam às novas tecnologias de comunicação montando uma infraestrutura que pode ser facilmente utilizada para o controle social total.
 Diferentemente das eras anteriores das comunicações, a natureza da tecnologia atual requer que nossas informações ou estejam segura de uma maneira que frustre os governos, ou estejam totalmente inseguras de um jeito que possibilta o monitoramento amplo e detalhado de uma população inteira.

-As *corporações* descobriram que a coleta e análise de quantidades massivas de dados pessoais é necessária se elas quiserem manter-se competitivas num mundo rico em informação.
+As **corporações** descobriram que a coleta e análise de quantidades massivas de dados pessoais é necessária se elas quiserem manter-se competitivas num mundo rico em informação.
 Em particular, quase toda a publicidade está se voltando para o monitoramento dos nossos comportamentos pessoais.

 Neste contexto, a comunicação segura tornou-se de importância vital.